PorkyProductions/PorkysPotOfPollution/src/pages/data/anime-bad.md

 ---
 layout: "../../layouts/BlogPost.astro"
 title: "Anime is Bad."
+author: "Ryan Mullin"
 description: "You read the title"
-updatedDate: "Oct 09 2022"
+updatedDate: "Oct 11 2022"
 heroImage: "/hand-thumbs-down.svg"
 ---

 YEAH YOU HEARD ME.
 ANIME SUCKS.
 I DONT CARE ABOUT WHAT ANYBODY SAYS.
-THE ANIMATION IS GROSS AND IS JUST BAD.
+THE ANIMATION IS _GROSS_ AND IS JUST **BAD**.